By Saadia Faruqi

 Let us pray that this year sows the seeds of peace within our communities and signals the end of disputes and wars.
 Let us begin to talk to each other about similarities instead of fighting over differences.
 Let us share with each other the teachings of love, tolerance, helpfulness and hope which are present in each of our scriptures.
 Let us forgive each other with the trust that God will also forgive us our transgressions.
 Let 2013 be better for us individually, nationally and internationally than any other year we have lived through.
 Amen.

-Saadia Faruqi is the interfaith liaison for the Ahmadiyya Muslim Community and editor of Houston Interfaith.
+Saadia Faruqi is the interfaith liaison for the women's group of the Ahmadiyya Muslim Community and editor of Interfaith Houston.
 The views expressed in this post are her own and do not necessarily reflect those of the Ahmadiyya Community or Interfaith Houston.